1Regina/GrammaticalFramework_Book/README.md

          ```

     5. Ex 8-2 natural language calculator.
 Import http://www.grammaticalframework.org/~john/rgl-browser/#!english/NumeralEng and http://www.grammaticalframework.org/~john/rgl-browser/#!abstract/Numeral
     6. ?
-Ex 8-2 Should these be added to Calculator.gf from p194
+Ex 8-2 Should these be added to Calculator.gf from p194 (Ignore and see next point)
        1. Section 8-3 Programs with variables
             ```
                cat